Overview

 Formulas & Calculations

-The formulas and calculations used for the current version are being developed.
-They can be provided upon request.
+The formulas and calculations used for the current version are available within the following document.